You may supplement your UI benefits with part-time work if you continue to conduct an active work search and you report your earnings to DUA.

 Earnings are payments in any form for any work or service you perform, including self-employment.
-Even if you have not been paid for this work when you are signing for your benefits, you must report the amount you earned during the week for which you are signing.
+Even if you have not been paid for this work when you are requesting benefit payments, you must report the amount you earned during the week for which you are requesting benefits.

 Working Full-Time During Your Benefit Year